They: Authenticate yourself! — You: But how?

 If you use NordPass, an advanced yet intuitive password manager designed by the team behind NordVPN, you gain immediate access to many of the best authentication methods available, allowing you to mix and match them for optimal security.
 How so?

-With NordPass, authentication management becomes seamless and secure — get the 14-day free trial and see for yourself.
+With NordPass, authentication management becomes seamless and secure—get a free 14-day trial and see for yourself.